fdnd-agency/cmd/.github/pull_request_template.md

 # Description

-Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context, with a screenshot if necessary.
+Please include a summary of the changes and the related issue(s).
+Please include relevant motivation and context, with a screenshot if necessary.
+Please include a link to the live site, where the change is implemented.

 Fixes # (issue)